-EARLY BIRD 10% for enrollment in Specializing Masters and Higher Education Courses starting in 2023
+EARLY BIRD 10% for enrollment in Specializing Masters and Executive Courses starting in the next months

 Fashion design, artificial intelligence, circular economy and blockchain.
 A training course that thinks about clothes made to be remade, dedicated to the future scenarios of fashion design towards the circular economy, under the sign of sustainability and traceability.